 - Establish friendships within a worldwide network of faculty members

 - Become familiar with AP scoring standards, which provide valuable knowledge for scoring your own students' essays

 College and university faculty members’ contributions to the AP Reading help the AP Program ensure that the AP curriculum, exams and scoring procedures continue to meet rigorous standards for college-level achievement.

 In terms of AP policies at your own institution, taking part in the scoring process as an AP Reader is one of the best ways to understand how to appropriately evaluate AP students and their exam scores.
 Readers have described the experience as an intensive collegial exchange and one of the best professional development opportunities available.

 To become a Reader, you must have taught at least one college course comparable to an AP course within the past three years.
-You’ll be provided an honorarium of $1,639, and your travel expenses, lodging and meals are covered.
+You'll be compensated for your work, and your travel expenses, lodging and meals are covered.